akamud/vscode-caniuse/README.md

 This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items/akamud.vscode-caniuse)
 ```
-ext install Can I use
+ext install Can I Use
 ```

 ## Using